-This 400-hectare picturesque resort showcases over 30 heritage homes from different parts of the Philippines fully-restored brick-by-brick to their glory days, making it one of the popular Bataan tourist destinations.
+This 400-hectare picturesque luxury resort in the Philippines showcases over 30 heritage homes from different parts of the Philippines fully-restored brick-by-brick to their glory days, making it one of the popular Bataan tourist destinations.
 Pet parents will be happy to note that it is also one of the pet friendly resorts near Manila.

 - Check out other 5 star hotels in the Philippines

 - See your options for Philippine car rentals and transfers from hotel to airport